 In contrast, the Eastern Romans managed to avoid the kind of large-scale, regional civil strife that so weakened the West.
 Constantinople's overwhelming importance meant that those rare occasions of civil war in the East were short, sharp, struggles for control of the capital.
 (NOTE: A good example of this was the brief civil war between Basiliscus and Zeno in AD 475-476.
 Control of the capital and its factions therein determined the ultimate victor.)

 In the fifth century, you didn't see any rebellion from the eastern provinces far away from the capital.
 Again, I'd argue that this was because the axis of military, economic, and political power flowed decisively through Constantinople.
 If you wanted to rule the east, all roads led to the capital.

 No other center of power could compete.
 In contrast, usurpers in the west took advantage of the fragmented power structures.
 Thus someone like Maximus Magnus or Constantine III could take over and govern the Roman provinces north of the Alps for years, often with no immediate challenge from the imperial government.
 Count Boniface could defy the western court in Ravenna from another rival power center in North Africa.

 The wealthy western provinces of Gaul, Spain, and North Africa, were largely undefended once the Rhine and Danube were breached.
-Once that happened, the supine Western Emperors safely ensconced in Ravenna could do little in response.
+Once that happened, the supine Western Emperors safely ensconced in Ravenna could do little but meow in response.